 In a letter written in Jaffa in 1905, Rav Kook responded to questions concerning evolution and the geological age of the world.
-He put forth four basic arguments:
+He put forth four arguments:

 2. We must be careful not to regard current scientific theories as proven facts, even if they are widely accepted.
-Scientists are constantly raising new ideas, and all of the scientific explanations of our time may very well come to be laughed at in the future as imaginative drivel.
+Scientists are constantly raising new ideas, and the scientific explanations of our time may very well come to be laughed at in the future as imaginative drivel.

 3. The fundamental belief of the Torah is that God created and governs the universe.
 The means and methods by which He acts, regardless of their complexity, are all tools of God, Whose wisdom is infinite.
-Sometimes we specifically mention these intermediate processes, and sometimes we simply say, “God formed” or “God created.”
+Sometimes we specifically mention these intermediate processes, and sometimes we simply say “God formed” or “God created.”

-For example, the Torah writes about “the house that King Solomon built” (I Kings 6:2).
-The Torah does not go into the details of Solomon speaking with his advisors, who in turn instructed the architects, who gave the plans to the craftsmen, who managed and organized the actual building by the workers.
+For example, Scripture mentions “the house that King Solomon built” (I Kings 6:2).
+The Torah does not detail how Solomon spoke with his advisors, who in turn instructed the architects, who gave the plans to the craftsmen, who organized the actual building by the workers.
 It is enough to say, “Solomon built.”
-The rest is understood, and is not important.
+The rest is understood and is not important.

-For example, if knowledge of the rotation of the Earth on its axis and around the sun had been revealed to primitive man, his courage and initiative may have been severely retarded by fear of falling.
+For example, if knowledge of the rotation of the Earth on its axis and around the sun had been revealed to primitive man, his courage and initiative may have been retarded by fear of falling.
 Why attempt to build tall buildings on top of an immense ball turning and whizzing through space at high velocity?
 Only after a certain intellectual maturity, and scientific understanding about gravity and other compensating forces, was humanity ready for this knowledge.

 (Gold from the Land of Israel pp. 23-25.
 Adapted from Igrot HaRe’iyah vol. I, pp. 105-107)

-Illustration image: Mikalojus Konstantinas Ciurlionis, “Creation of the World (III)” (1905)
+Illustration image: “Creation of the World (III)” (Mikalojus Konstantinas Ciurlionis, 1905)